 There is a lot of consideration being given to intermediate blends such as E15, E20, and E30 and the EPA has approved the sale of E15 for certain model year vehicles and a few stations in the U.S. are selling it.

-There is a good case for E15 in that it would immediately help the ethanol industry which is in trouble due the current blend limit of 10% ethanol and price increases on corn.
+There is a good case for E15 in that it would immediately help the ethanol industry which is having trouble growing due to the informal blend limit of 10% ethanol.

 However, there is a real dispute about potential problems with storage tanks, piping, and pumps.
 Also, there is no requirement that E15 actually be used and even if it comes into use, it cannot make us independent of imported oil or significantly lower CO2 emissions.